Get Your Login Username and Password

 Download Free and Discounted Software

-You can download FREE Microsoft Office on up to five devices and Sophos anti-virus on up to three.
-Visit the Software Licensing Center before purchasing software from anywhere else.
+After you have registered for classes, you can install free Microsoft Office on up to five devices and free Sophos anti-virus on up to three.
+MATLAB is also available for free.
+Visit slic.wvu.edu for more deals.
 Extra bonus!
 Students receive unlimited Google Drive cloud storage with their MIX (Gmail) account.Free Microsoft Office Free Sophos Anti-Virus Software Licensing Center

 All About Your Mountaineer ID Card

-Students moving into WVU residence halls in Morgantown, Keyser and Beckley can pick up their new Mountaineer ID Cards from front desk staff at check-in this August.
-If you haven’t yet submitted your photo, please visit idphoto.wvu.edu as soon as possible to submit a photo that meets WVU’s requirements.
-Be sure to complete the second step, which is to upload a legal photo ID as proof of your identity.
+Students moving into WVU residence halls in Morgantown, Keyser and Beckley can pick up their new ID Cards from at check-in this August.
+Be sure your photo meets the requirements, then visit idphoto.wvu.edu as early as possible to submit.
+Don’t wait until the day before move-in, or your card may not be ready.
+And be sure to complete the second step, upload a legal photo ID as proof of your identity.
 Watch your MIX email for approvals or rejections.

-Starting Monday, Aug.
-10, Morgantown students not living in residence halls can pick up ID cards at the ITS Service Center in the Mountainlair, which is open from 8:30 a.m. to 4:30 p.m.
+Morgantown students living off-campus can pick up ID cards at the ITS Service Center in the Mountainlair, which is open from 8:30 a.m. to 4:30 p.m.
 Monday through Friday.

 WVU Keyser students not living in residence halls should direct questions to email@example.com.